timongty/tezcrowd/readme.md

 **<h3>Goals</h3>**

-For this MVP, my focus is to first establish a proof-of-concept for decentralised crowdfunding on the Tezos blockchain and establish an outline of the TezCrowd DAO.
+For this MVP, my focus is to first establish a proof-of-concept for decentralised crowdfunding on the Tezos blockchain and establish an outline of the TezCrowd DAO white paper.

 This will help solidify the foundations of the project and serve to attract members to be part of the DAO.